Once you have decided that the Regulations apply to your consumer contract and what you are selling, you’ll then need to work out whether the sale is:

-The Regulations says that an on-premises contract is one that is neither an off-premises nor a distance contract.
-However, this isn’t particularly helpful from a practical perspective.
+The Regulations say that an on-premises contract is one that is neither an off-premises nor a distance contract.
 Essentially, if you sell goods on your 'business premises', you will be entering into an on-premises contract.
 'Business premises' are immovable premises for permanent business or moveable premises (eg a stall) for usual business.

-You won’t need terms and conditions for day to day items sold on-premises (eg milk, household items, etc).
+You won’t need terms and conditions for day-to-day items sold on-premises (eg milk, toothpaste or household items).
 You should provide terms and conditions on the back of your Invoices if you sell higher-value items (eg antiques).

 Here, the Regulations are a bit more specific.
 According to the Regulations, an on-premises contract is:

 made while the parties are with each other away from the trader’s business premises

 made following an offer made by the consumer while the parties are with each other away from the trader’s business premises

 made on the trader’s business premises or through any distance communication immediately after the consumer was personally and individually addressed while the parties are with each other away from the trader’s business premises

 made during an excursion organised by the trader with the aim or effect of selling goods or services to the consumer